tfresource/tfresource-website/topics/Destination_Choice_Theoretical_Foundations.md

 $$\frac { \sum _{ i }^{ }{ \sum _{ j }^{ }{ { T }_{ ij } } { t }_{ ij } } }{ T } =\bar { t }\qquad \qquad { \forall }_{ i,j }$$

-where T is the (known) total number of trips in the system, and t ̅ is the observed average travel time.
+where T is the (known) total number of trips in the system, and  $\bar { t }$ is the observed average travel time.
 In other words, equation (8) states that a feasible predicted trip matrix is one in which the predicted average travel time (the left-hand side of (8) equals the observed average travel time).

 Solving this mathematical program yields the following trip distribution model: